 How long have you planned ahead?
 When did you get your tickets?

-Sian #2: My boyfriend organized it.
-He's a good organizer, but he's the bigger Friends fan; I think he has like a Friends radar.
+Sian #2: My boyfriend organised it.
+He's a good organiser, but he's the bigger Friends fan; I think he has like a Friends radar.

 What does he like about Friends so much ?
 Is he here?

 Sian #2: Yeah, Dan!
 They want to interview you about why you like Friends!

 Jenni: Are you being interviewed?!
 What's this for?